jaquelinegon/DNS-Resolver-Analysis/README.md

-# DNS-Resolver-Analysis
-This script is an adaptation of the original work by Kris Lowet
+The script 'test_resolvers' is an adaptation of the original work by Kris Lowet
 (https://gist.github.com/KrisLowet/675ba34e682c6d2afbc53fc317b41e85)
 for the development of my undergraduate thesis project.